 "The Common Good is corporate property and falls as such to be administered by the Council - and applied by them for the benefit of the community in such a manner as, and using such reasonable judgement as, they think proper".

-Therefore in terms of the aims of the Common Good, they cannot be narrowed down from that detailed above, i.e. that the funds are used for the benefit the inhabitants of the burgh to which they are related.
+Therefore, the aims of the Common Good cannot be narrowed down from that detailed above, i.e. that the funds are used for the benefit of the inhabitants of the burgh to which they are related.